-Conversely, iMessage does not use the Signal protocol, and is sufficiently dominant in the market that it is not incentivized to either switch to the Signal protocol or otherwise facilitate interoperation.
-Historically, protocols for communication have been agreed upon by whole communities of users and operators, as in the case of email.
-The Signal Protocol is an effort in that direction and we might eventually have a system of community standards for secure messaging that everyone adheres to and that allows anyone to participate.
-Unlike email, messaging needs to be `retrofitted' to allow for interoperation.
-For now, the efforts for greater interoperation consist of a combination of companies retrofitting for interoperation on the condition of adherence to their standards, and community-led protocol development efforts.
-There are real technical and research challenges, and it seems possible that the community can develop much better ways of achieving interoperation securely \cite{dma_how_to_e2ee,dma_concerns_e2ee_ross}.
+In contrast, iMessage does not use the Signal protocol \cite{imessage_v_signal}, and has sufficient market dominance that it may not be incentivized to either switch to the Signal protocol or otherwise facilitate interoperation.
+Apple has been moving towards adoption of RCS for messages between iMessage and Android users, possibly due to regulatory pressures, and while RCS has many additional features as compared to SMS/MMS, it is not E2EE \cite{apple_bubbles}.
+Historically, many communication protocols have been agreed upon by broad communities of users and operators, as with email.
+MLS, based on the Signal protocol, is an effort in that direction and we might eventually have a system of community standards for secure messaging.
+For now, the efforts for greater interoperation consist of some companies retrofitting interoperation conditional on adherence to their standards, and some community-led protocol development efforts.
+There are serious technical and research challenges to interoperation, especially when it comes to the myriad of features available in modern messaging apps~\cite{dma_how_to_e2ee,dma_concerns_e2ee_ross}.

 For the incumbents, interoperation entails allowing their services to send and receive information outside of their own networks, and thereby potentially helping competitors.
-These incumbent services are currently sufficiently popular that not allowing greater interoperation has been a boon -- encouraging greater uptake -- rather than a deterrent for customers.
+Major incumbent services are currently sufficiently popular that not allowing greater interoperation has been a boon---encouraging greater uptake---rather than a deterrent for customers (e.g.,~\cite{GARCIASWARTZ2019110}).
 With the example of Apple and iMessage in particular, the incompatibility of messaging may play a role in users switching to iPhones because iMessage is only available on iPhones \cite{imessage_doj}.

-\begin{remark} One prominent point in the iMessage antitrust case\footnote{United States v.
-Apple (see footnote~\ref{fn:cases}).} has been the difference in appearance between messages sent between iPhones (blue bubbles) and those sent from other devices (green bubbles) \cite{imessage_doj} and the associated impact on consumer choice.
-This issue is not directly related to the technical feasibility of interoperation at all.
-In practice, the color differentiation signals a lack of interoperation, and that green messages are not end-to-end-encrypted \cite{ross_econ, apple_bubbles}. \end{remark}